949c25gwh6-cpu/Preposal/preposal (1).md

 ## What idea(s) do you have for your final project?

 Making micro games:
+- Catching falling objects with a timer
+- Avoiding incoming dodgeballs
-Catching falling objects with a timer, avoiding incoming dodgeballs, remembering a sequence of colored lights
+- Remembering a sequence of colored lights

 Visual novel in Ren,Py:
-Survival/mystery
+- Survival/mystery

 ## If you plan to collaborate with one or two classmates, what are their names?